pranshupatel/ColourBlock/README.md

 ![Colour Block Logo](/images/colourblock-final-2.png)

-Created by: Ajitesh Misra, Pranshu Patel, Harvin Lachhar, Long Uy (Wilson) Nguyen, Yan Chen (Ryan) Huang
+Created by Ajitesh Misra, Pranshu Patel, Harvin Lachhar, Long Uy (Wilson) Nguyen, and Yan Chen (Ryan) Huang.

+Colour Block was created by a group of computer science students at the University of Toronto, Mississauga.
+This project was completed as part of a group assignment in the CSC290 course (Communication Skills for Computer Scientists).

 # <a name="table-of-contents"></a>Table of Contents